ngen-brett/gitlab-ce/doc/user/project/merge_requests/squash_and_merge.md

 ![A squashed commit followed by a merge commit][squashed-commit]

-The squashed commit's commit message is the merge request title.
+The squashed commit's commit message will be selected from the merge request's longest commit message.
 And note that the squashed commit is still followed by a merge commit, as the merge method for this example repository uses a merge commit.
 Squashing also works with the fast-forward merge strategy, see
 [squashing and fast-forward merge](#squash-and-fast-forward-merge) for more details.